pivl/pentomino/readme.md

 ## Pentomino Solver

 Simple pentomino puzzle solver made in C# in MonoDevelop based on Donald Knuth's Algorythm X and Dancing Links implementation.
+The solver provides only 1 solution if any.

 # Description